Module adcp.server.idempotency.store

 # job is only to dedup when a key IS present.

-return await handler(handler_self, params, context, *args, **kwargs)
+return await handler(*args, **kwargs)

 payload_hash = self._hash_fn(params_dict)

-cached = await self.backend.get(principal_id, idempotency_key)
+cached = await self.backend.get(scope_key, idempotency_key)

 if cached is not None: